 The John and Frances Angelos Law Center opened on April 30, 2013.
-The facility, constructed on a UB-owned parcel at the intersection of North Charles Street and Mt.
-Royal Avenue, is a transformative building for the UB campus and a major architectural landmark for central Baltimore.
+The facility, constructed on a UBalt-owned parcel at the intersection of North Charles Street and Mt.
+Royal Avenue, is a transformative building for the UBalt campus and a major architectural landmark for central Baltimore.
 It received both public and private support.